Hi, Gentle welcome to all of you. This is my first article published on #India’s #Digital 4n6 Journal magazine.

 The police should use the current technologies to give themselves the much-needed edge.
 Availability of relevant and timely information is of utmost necessity in conducting of daily business and activities by the Forensics, particularly in crime investigation and detection of criminals.

-Disclaimer: This does not constitute a legal opinion and would not create Attorney-Client relationship.
+Disclaimer: This does not constitute a legal opinion and would not create an Attorney-Client relationship.
 This article is only for information and awareness purpose and merely a possible interpretation of the law.